mateusz-szczyrzyca/vagrant-kubernetes-cluster/README.md

 ## Purpose

-Purpose of this project is to create your own cluster for **development** and **testing*8 purposes.
+Purpose of this project is to create your own cluster for **development** and **testing** purposes.

 **Do not try to create such cluster for production usage!**

-You can use [minikube](https://github.com/kubernetes/minikube) or [microk8s](https://microk8s.io/) (and many more similar projects) but using them usually does not reflect the "real" cluster conditions which you may encounter on various cloud providers or manually created cloud clusters
+You can use [minikube](https://github.com/kubernetes/minikube) or [microk8s](https://microk8s.io/) (and many more similar projects) but using them usually does not reflect the "real" cluster conditions which you may encounter on various cloud providers or [manually created cloud clusters](https://github.com/kelseyhightower/kubernetes-the-hard-way)

-Cluster uses vagrant to create 4 separate VMs (this can be changed in `Vagrantfile`), 1 for master, 3 for nodes.
+The cluster uses vagrant with 4 separate VMs (this can be changed in `Vagrantfile`), 1 for master, 3 for nodes.

 They will be communicating between themselves by an internal vagrant network which simulates normal private network in the same datacenter.
 In this cluster, you have to attach PersistentVolume by yourself (we will use NFS share for this) and configure, let's say, your own docker registry.